-This is my substitute for an egg & avocado sandwich.
-It’s works for me, hope you find it’s good for you too!
+This Toasted Avocado Tofu Sandwich is my substitute for an egg & avocado sandwich.
+It’s works for me, especially with the sauteed onions, and I hope you find it’s good for you too!

 Slice and press tofu: Remove tofu from package, turn on it’s side and carefully slice into 3 slabs.
 Place slabs between 2 clean dishcloths or towels, lay a heavy object over top to press out excess moisture.
 I used my large cutting board but a heavy cookbook will do the job too.
 Let set under pressure for about 10 minutes.

 Saute onions: Peel and cut the ends off the onion, lay onion cut side down and cut in half.
 Slice onion into thin strips, about 1/8 – 1/4 inch.
 Heat 1 tablespoon oil in a skillet or medium size pan over medium heat.
 Add onions and cook, stirring frequently, until golden and browned on the edges, about 10 minutes.
 Remove from pan and set aside.
 If you happen to leave your onions in the pan take note that they may continue cooking from the heat of the pan, pay close attention so they don’t burn too much.

 Pan-fry tofu: Heat 1 tablespoon oil over medium-high heat in a cast iron skillet or pan.
 Add tofu and cook without touching for about 4 – 5 minutes per side, or until golden brown.
 Sprinkle with salt and garlic powder after the first flip.

 Prepare bread & avocado: Toast your bread, or not, and slice your avocado.
 You may even prefer to mash your avocado right in its shell with the back of a fork and spread like butter.
 I find I use the latter method most often.